 Tracy Riggs, MBA, M.Ed., RYT 200, Buti Certified

 Since a young age, yoga has brought strength and grounding to Tracy's life.
 An ardent mountain biker and outdoorswoman, she has been sharing her love of yoga with fellow adventurers in Knoxville for some time.
 After seeing their increased performance and growth toward mindfulness, she was inspired to continue sharing the yogic experience with others.
-A visual artist and former educator of 15 years, she practiced yoga daily as a way to combat the anxiety and stress prevalent in the education system and modern life.
+A visual artist and educator of 16 years, she practiced yoga daily as a way to combat the anxiety and stress prevalent in the education system and modern life.
 Experiencing a plateau in her practice, Tracy completed Teacher Training at Glowing Body Studio under the wisdom of Cindy Dollar, followed by a Buti Certification.
 Always challenging herself, Tracy completed her MBA with a concentration in Marketing in 2019 and celebrated by climbing Mt.
 Kilimanjaro.
 She is attuned to the wisdom of sustaining longevity of life while fostering a sense of community and connection.
 Rigazzi Mobile Wellness is her way of addressing the side effects of our increasingly busy lifestyles, while sharing her love of all types of movement with a mindful approach to daily life.